ctrlaziz/ctrlaziz/README.md

-- 👋 Hi, I’m @ctrl-aziz
+- 👋 Hi, I’m Aziz
-- 👀 I’m interested in dart and flutter development
+- 👀 I’m a Flutter developer
-- 🌱 I’m currently learning Python, Asp.net and C#
+- 🌱 I’m currently increasing my Flutter development knowledge
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project that helps me to increase my Flutter knowledge
 - 📫 How to reach me: alsmailabdalazez@gmail.com

 <!---